simonw/til/macos/python-installer-macos.md

 My big fear was that it would add Yet Another Python to my system in a way that made the [XKCD 1987](https://xkcd.com/1987/) situation even worse!

-I downloaded the installer using the prompt on the Python.org homepage (in the Download menu):
+I downloaded the installer using the prompt on the Python.org homepage (in the "Downloads" menu):

 <img width="967" alt="image" src="https://user-images.githubusercontent.com/9599/156053747-0cad53c1-6646-4398-a36d-582179bf4a93.png">